richardlam4391/IBM-Data-Analyst-Professional-Certificate/Data Analysis with Python/README.md

 This course tells you how to clean and to preare the data and analyze real-world datasets through exploratory data analysis (EDA) and statistcal analysis.

-This repository contains importing, cleaning, exploring, and building predictive models on real-world datasets ccompleted in May 2025.
+This repository contains importing, cleaning, exploring, and building data models on real-world datasets completed in May 2025.

 The project demonstrates the ability to transition from messy dataset into structured statistical testing and to culminate in machine learning model optimization.